1jour1vin

 About the estate:

-Both from old Bordeaux families, Anabelle Cruse-Bardinet, supported by her husband Sébastien, took over the family vineyard in 1999, which had been acquired by her great-grandparents in 1924 and passed down through four generations of women.
-This is a very old estate (the foundations of the main building date back to the 15th century) which is said to have been one of the strongholds of the Black Prince (known as "Corbin" because of the raven color of his armor).
-The vineyard covers 13 hectares, partly planted on ancient sandy soil and partly on clay.
+Both from long-established Bordeaux families, Anabelle Cruse-Bardinet—supported by her husband Sébastien—took over the family vineyard in 1999.
+The vineyard had been acquired by her great-grandparents in 1924 and passed down through the women of the family for four generations.
+This is a very old estate (the foundations of the main building date back to the 15th century), said to have been one of the fiefdoms of the Black Prince (“Corbin” for the raven-black color of his armor).
+The vineyard covers 13 hectares, planted partly on ancient sand and partly on clay.

 Robert Parker - Wine Advocate